-The X1 that recently launched in America is actually a mildly facelifted, mid-cycle update of the X1.
-Outside, its design has been lightly reworked from the debut model to be a bit more aggressive, although it is still clearly a BMW crossover that looks like a 7/8ths-scale X3 from most angles.
-More body-color painted accents make the refreshed model stand out a bit more, while new headlamps and available LED accent lighting (included with the Xenon light package) bring the X1's look in line with the rest of BMW's lineup.
+The X1 rides on BMW's global front-wheel drive platform.
+Outside, its design is aggressive, although it is still clearly a BMW crossover that looks like a 7/8ths-scale X3 from most angles.
+More body-color painted accents make the new model stand out a bit more, and the restyled front end brings the X1's look in line with the rest of BMW's lineup.

-Inside, the X1 is similarly updated with some enhanced materials and additional chrome touches.
-While modern and luxurious, the overall design doesn't break much new ground given that the X1 was launched about three years ago.
-BMW's familiar switchgear, including its iDrive interface and its automatic transmission joystick, are included.
+While modern and luxurious, the overall interior design doesn't break much new ground.
+BMW's familiar switch-gear, including its iDrive interface and floating dash, are included.

-Measuring just 175 inches from head to toe, the X1 is BMW's smallest crossover.
-Although the rear seat area is a bit small, cargo room checks in at a healthy 14.8 cubic feet.
-A 40:20:40 split-folding rear seatback can be lowered to increase luggage capacity from to 47.6 cubic feet.
+Measuring just 175.4 inches from head to toe, the X1 is BMW's smallest crossover.
+Although the rear seat area is a bit small, cargo room checks in at 17.8 cubic feet.
+A 40:20:40 split-folding rear seat-back can be lowered to increase luggage capacity to 54.7 cubic feet.

 Under the Hood

 The X1 is only available with a turbocharged, 2.0-liter four-cylinder engine that makes 228 horsepower and 258 pound-feet of torque.
 The turbo four shifts through an eight-speed automatic transmission.

 Front-wheel drive comes standard, and all-wheel drive is offered at an extra cost.
 The X1 hits 60 mph from a stop in 6.3 seconds in its fastest configuration.

 The front-wheel drive model returns 23 mpg in the city and 32 mpg on the highway.
 Selecting all-wheel drive lowers mileage to 22 and 31, respectively.